 Can Evenity be used by males with osteoporosis?

-Maybe.
-Prolia could be prescribed by a doctor for this use.
-But this would be an off-label use of the drug.
-Off-label drug use is when a drug that’s approved by the Food and Drug Administration (FDA) is used for a purpose other than what it’s approved for.
-But in some countries with approval from organizations other than the FDA, Evenity is approved for use in males.*
+Prolia could be prescribed by a doctor for use in males* with osteoporosis.
+This would be an off-label use of the drug.
+Off-label drug use is when a drug that’s approved by the Food and Drug Administration (FDA) is prescribed for a purpose other than what it’s approved for.
+In some countries with approval from organizations other than the FDA, Evenity is approved for use in males.

 Evenity is currently only FDA-approved to treat osteoporosis in certain females* who’ve been through menopause.
 But a 2018 clinical study found that Evenity’s active drug, romosozumab-aqqg, may also be effective in treating osteoporosis in males.